 Although extensive literature on hydraulic transport is available, all this information complicates the practical production of estimates.
 Literature is often very specific and includes many hidden model scale effects and sub-optimisations.
-To overcome these issues, PnP only applies empirical relationships which have proven themselves in the field.
+To overcome these issues, PnP only applies empirical relationships that have been proven in the field.